leeluca/seon/README.md

 <div align="center">

-  # Seon Goals (선)
+  # Seon Goals

-  <p>A local-first goal management application</p>
+  <p>A local-first goal management application.<br>🚧 Under development 🚧</p>

 </div>

 ## 🎯 About

-Seon (선) is a local-first goal management application designed to help track and achieve your objectives.
-Named after the Korean word for "line" (선), it reflects both the upward trajectory shown in the progress charts and the path towards achievement, one step at a time.
+The name Seon, Korean for "line" (선), relates to the trajectory shown in the progress charts and suggests a path towards achievement, one step at a time.

 ## ✨ Features